Pinning on Windows

 1. Right-click any file inside an Object Mount volume

-🔍 How to Tell if a File Is Pinned
+How to Tell if a File Is Pinned

 Managing Cache Space

-• Increase the Maximum Cache Size under
+• Keep the Data Cache enabled under

 Preferences → Data Cache